 - Increase the area of land under restoration in order to increase connectivity in the Côa Valley;

-- Bring back wildlife, and improve the status of prey base for Iberian lynx, wolf, Bonelli´s eagle, Spanish imperial eagle and black vulture;
+- Bring back wildlife, and improve the status of prey base for Iberian lynx, wolf, Bonelli´s eagle, Iberian imperial eagle and black vulture;

 - Reduce the main threats to habitats and species (poaching, poisoning and fire), wolf-husbandry conflict and the use of toxic ammunition;